OpenChain-Project/Reference-Material/SBOM-Quality/OpenChain-SBOM-Guide-0.9_EN.md

 ## 3. Requirements

 ### 3.1 Data Format
-A Telco SBOM SHALL adhere to the version 2.2 of the SPDX Data Format as standardized in ISO/IEC 5962:2021, or to the version 2.3 of the standard, and as further described below with respect to the included elements.
+Am SBOM SHALL adhere to the version 2.2 of the SPDX Data Format as standardized in SPDX ISO/IEC 5962:2021, or to the version 2.3 of the standard, and as further described below with respect to the included elements.

 #### 3.1.1 Verification and reference material
 * ISO/IEC 5962:2021 Information technology — SPDX® Specification V2.2.1
 * [SPDX Specification V2.3](https://spdx.github.io/spdx-spec/v2.3/)

 #### 3.1.2 Rationale
-To ensure simplified handling and streamlining of tooling and competences in the telecommunications supply chain, both for suppliers and consumers of software, a Telco SBOM shall adhere to the SPDX Data Format as standardized in ISO/IEC 5962:2021.
+To ensure simplified handling and streamlining of tooling and competences in the supply chain, both for suppliers and consumers of software, an SBOM shall adhere to the SPDX Data Format as standardized in ISO/IEC 5962:2021.
 By harmonizing on the use of this standard SBOM Data Format in an organization's external interfaces, the complexities for organizations supplying and consuming software are simplified, as only one set of unified requirements will be applicable.

 As clarification, an entity is free to use alternative Data Formats for internal use, or deliver SBOMs in alternative Data Formats to organizations that so request or on its own initiative.
-The OpenChain Telco SBOM Guide is a SBOM-level specification to adhere to, and not an organizational specification to adhere to.
+The OpenChain SBOM Quality Guide is an SBOM-level specification to adhere to, and not an organizational specification to adhere to.
 There are no conforming entities, only conforming SBOMs, delivered by entities that have implemented the OpenChain SBOM Quality Guide.

 ### 3.2 SPDX Elements to be included in a SBOM meeting the Quality Guide structure